scalikejdbc/scalikejdbc.github.io/source/documentation/reverse-engineering.html.md

 }
 ```

-And specs2 or ScalaTest's FlatSpec.
+And specs2 or ScalaTest's FlatSpec as well:

 ```scala
 package models